dmarshNAIT/dmarshNAIT.github.io/courses/cpsc1012/CPSC1012_objects.markdown

 Dog bowser; // declare bowser to be an instance of Dog bowser = new Dog(); // allocate memory
 ```
-Alternatively, we can combine these:
+Usually, we can combine these:
 ```csharp
 Dog bowser = new Dog();
 ```

 ## Constructors

-When we define a class, we can define a constructor.
+When we define a class, we can define a **constructor** method.

-If we don't, the compiler will provide one automatically.
-Any member variables that weren't explicitly initialized will be set to default values (`int`s to `0`, `bool` to `false`, `string` to null, etc).
+> If we don't, the compiler will provide one automatically, but in this default constructor, any member variables that weren't explicitly initialized will be set to default values (`int`s to `0`, `bool` to `false`, `string` to null, etc).

 To create a constructor, we create a method with the same name as the class:
 ```csharp